-Low humidity and its effects
+Low humidity and its effects on airborne infection

 Under normal circumstance, this personal contribution to the "air we share" has no negative effect on us.
 However, when a person has respiratory viral or bacterial infection, their exhaled air will contain harmful, contagious microbes.
 Once emitted into the air, these harmful microbes can infect other people, either by direct inhalation or through deposition on to a surface and subsequent touch contact.